An inspiring afternoon of film, story, breath and presence with two Guinness World Record holders — live in person

 What will happen during the afternoon?

-Is this a one-off event in Sydney?
+Is this a one-off event of this kind in Sydney?